 Individuals and teams may enter as many robots in the competition as desired.
 Each robot will be qualified and bracketed separately.

-Every robot must fit within a box whose width, height, and depth total 24" or less.
-Robots are allowed to unfold, unfurl, extend, or otherwise grow once the match begins, but must do so under their own power.
+Before competing, every robot must fit within a box whose width, height, and depth total 24″ or less.
+They are allowed to unfold, unfurl, extend, or otherwise grow once the match begins, but must do so under their own power.

 All robots must weigh three pounds or less.